simonkurek/swapi-gql/README.md

 SWAPI-GQL is a GraphQL wrapper for the Star Wars API (SWAPI).
 It is built using NestJS and Apollo Server.

+## Architecture Design

+### Description

+App has 3 layers.
+Each layer is a separate module.
+API is handling all GQL staff.

+### API

+Api is built using GQL and Apollo Server.

 ## Installation

 ```bash